techemstudios/nextup_lucille/intro_to_computer_science/README.md

   print("You guessed correctly!")
 ```

 Our next step in our development process is to test the program.
 Our program works; however, if the user guesses too high or too low, the program ends.
 We can easily fix this by inserting a `while` loop.
 First, we'll add a flag,  `GameRunning` (or call it anything you want).
 This will act as a signal to the program which checks whether or not the game should keep running.
 As long as the flag is set to `True`, the program will continue; otherwise, the program will stop running when we set the flag's value to `False`.
 You can relate how a while loop works to the statement, "as long as...".
+A flag is one of a few methods to stop a while loop.

 ```python
 GameRunning = True